 The key to a good resume is strong, action-oriented statements.
-The difficulty most people face when writing their resumes is that they are too in the weeds with the work that they did in their past experiences.
+The difficulty most people face when writing their resumes is that they are too in the weeds with the work that they did.
 If you are unable to look at your school projects, internships, and/or past jobs from an impact-centered perspective, your resume will be less impressive.

-We call statements that just describe the work that you did and nothing more “grunt statements” because you are just talking in broad strokes about grunt work.
+“Grunt statements” are what we call statements that just describe the work that you did.
+Basically, you are just talking in broad strokes about grunt work.
 But, you can use these grunt statements to your advantage to become a better resume writer.

-Take your grunt statement as a jumping off point and then optimize it for impact by starting with a strong, action word, providing context for why you did the task, and describing what you accomplished.
-Then, quantify your results or the scale of the problem you tackled by asking yourself key questions like:
+Here’s how: take your grunt statement as a jumping off point and then optimize it for impact.
+Start with a strong action word, then provide context for why you did the task, and finally describe what you accomplished.
+In addition, quantify your results or the scale of the problem you tackled by asking yourself key questions like:

 - How many different situations did I test?

 - Was this an interdisciplinary project?
 How many teams did I work with?